SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

   * Enable the integration for your CRM Online site (step 4).
 * Configure your templates in SuperOffice Admin (in [this article][1]).

-If you would like to get assistance configuring the integration, sign up for [Microsoft 365 Integration in the SuperOffice App Store][2].
+If you would like to get assistance configuring the integration, sign up for Microsoft 365 Integration in the SuperOffice App Store (unpublished).

 ## Before you begin